NeoScript/pubsub-emulator-ui/README.md

 ### Additional Info
 LICENSE: MIT

-Feel free to do whatever you want, all improvements and suggestions are welcome!
+All improvements and suggestions are welcome!